-Chris Singelengelle was working with Women for Change (one of VIDEA’s partner organizations in Zambia) for years before he started working with VIDEA in the spring of 2018.
+Chris Singelengelle was working with VIDEA’s solidarity partner Women for Change in Zambia for years before he started working with VIDEA in the spring of 2018.
 Chris is now one of VIDEA’s IAYI Project Coordinators.

 Brynn Spelliscy started working with VIDEA in 2016 as an intern in South Africa through the IYIP programme.
 She came back in the summer of 2018 to work as one of VIDEA’s IAYI Project Coordinators.
 Brynn holds a Bachelor of Arts in International Studies from SFU with a specialization in Comparative Politics, Culture and Society.
 She is a music lover of all sorts, and you can often find her hiking her way around the West Coast or hitting the slopes in the winter!